 - Be sure to research all of your options.
 If your state doesn't offer benefits for residents, you can choose any other state's plan.

 3. You, the donor, stay in control of the account.

-- With few exceptions, the named beneficiary has no legal rights to the funds so you can assure the money will be used for its intended purpose.
+- With few exceptions, the named beneficiary has no legal rights to the funds in a 529 account, so you can assure the money will be used for its intended purpose.

 - This differs from custodial accounts under UGMA/UTMA, where the child takes control of the assets once he or she reaches legal age.

 - A 529 account owner can withdraw funds at any time for any reason - but keep in mind that the earnings portion of non-qualified withdrawals will incur income tax and an additional 10% penalty tax.

 - A 529 plan is a very hands-off way to save for education - to enroll, simply visit the plan's website or contact your financial advisor.